Kocal/vue-web-extension/README.md

 - Vuex (configurable),
 - Webpack,
 - CSS extraction,
-- A Bash script for removing `eval` usages to comply with the Content Security Policy of Chrome/Firefox web store, is automatically called at each build,
+- A script for removing `eval` usages to comply with the Content Security Policy of Chrome/Firefox web store, is automatically called for each build,
-- A Python script to automatically bundle your extension into a zip file.
+- A script to package your extension into a `.zip` file.

 ## Requirements